CrayLabs/SmartSim/doc/launch_settings.rst

 ========
 Overview
 ========
-The ``LaunchSettings`` class manages launcher configuration settings to enable the injection of launcher-specific behavior into jobs.
+The ``LaunchSettings`` class manages launcher configuration settings to support launcher-specific behavior in jobs.
-SmartSim’s ``LaunchSettings`` supports multiple launchers, allowing users to set both launch arguments and environment variables.
+SmartSim supports multiple launchers and allows users to set launch arguments and environment variables.
-Additionally, this class provides methods to access and configure these settings, as well as retrieve information associated with the ``LaunchSettings`` object.
+Additionally, the ``LaunchSettings`` class provides methods to access and configure launch arguments and environment variables.

-**Dragon** is a launcher which that enables fast, interactive, and customizable execution of complex workflows on HPC systems.
+**Dragon** is a launcher which that enables fast execution of complex workflows on HPC systems.
 It works within a Slurm allocation, making it easy to run large workflows efficiently on HPC machines.
-Additional launcher support is coming soon.

 ===================
 Supported Launchers
 ===================
 The ``LaunchSettings`` class supports multiple launchers, each customized for different environments.
-Among these, **Dragon** stands out as the fastest and most versatile option, ideal for large-scale HPC jobs.
-The following launchers are categorized based on their specific use cases and the systems they are designed for.
+Among the launchers, **Dragon** stands out as fast and ideal for large-scale HPC jobs.
+The following launchers are categorized based on the systems or programs they are designed for.

 HPE Cray
 ========